Trancsfict8/NEXRAD_Spatial/README.md

 For detailed technical documentation on the data structures, UE5.7 upgrade paths, and implementation notes, please see `Architecture.md`.

 ## Recent Changelog
+* **Historical Archive Enhancements:** Added intelligent teleportation that instantly transports the camera to the correct radar site when a historical session is loaded.
+Overhauled the historical UI with auto-scrolling, clear download trackers, and dynamic disk loading feedback.
+* **Map Tile Stability:** Implemented graceful failure handling for map tiles.
+The system now robustly caches and seamlessly ignores missing or failed tile downloads without crashing or halting the rendering thread.
 * **Interactive NWS Warnings:** Added interactive National Weather Service warning popups.
 Users can click on warning polygons in VR to view detailed alert information in a larger, improved warning box.
 * **Level 3 Storm Tracks & Markers:** Integrated Level 3 storm tracks data.
-Added new Hail and TVS (Tornado Vortex Signature) markers that spawn dynamically at the echo top of storm cells, complete with altitude readings (ft AGL).
+Added new Hail and TVS (Tornado Vortex Signature) markers that spawn dynamically at the echo top of storm cells, complete with altitude readings (ft AGL) and refined map marker accuracy.
-* **Spatial Weather Audio:** Added immersive 3D spatialized rain and hail audio to the environment.
+* **Spatial Weather Audio:** Added immersive 3D spatialized rain and hail audio to the environment, and resolved previous audio stuttering issues during heavy storm processing.
 * **3D Drawing & Laser Tools:** Introduced a new 3D drawing tool to annotate the environment and an adjustable laser pointer for precise VR controller interactions.
 * **Elevation & Customization:** Added elevation exaggeration settings that dynamically adjust the 3D map and radar site positioning.
 Introduced opacity settings and a performance throttler.
 * **Legal & UI Updates:** Added a legal disclaimer screen with persistence.
 Included color table support, updated the UI typography, and fixed various map tool collision bugs.